Breakfast Sandwich with Prosciutto and Scallion Oil

 - Flaky sea salt Add to list

-In a small food processor, pulse the scallions, parsley/basil mixture and garlic until well chopped.
-Add the olive oil and pulverize for a few more seconds to combine.
+In a small food processor, pulse scallions, parsley-basil mixture and garlic until well chopped.
+Add olive oil and pulverize for a few more seconds to combine.

-Toast or grill the slices of bread, then spread a spoonful of the scallion oil onto each slice.
+Toast or grill bread slices, then spread a spoonful of the scallion oil onto each slice.

 Each serving: 290 cal, 19g fat (4g sat), 225mg chol, 590mg sodium, 16g carb, 3g fiber, 15g protein